 Firm up the tops of your legs with this thigh and glute workout challenge.
 It starts off nice and gentle, with just 5 squats on day one.
 As the challenge progresses, lunges and wall sit holds are added in, to make sure all the thigh and glute muscles get worked.

-Thigh and glute challenge PDF printable
+Thigh and glute workout challenge chart

 Please read these safety guidelines before you start.
 Please also note that, as the wall sit involves static contraction of the muscles, it isn’t suitable for anyone with high blood pressure.